Michael-Williams49/cnmooc-downloader-chrome/README.md

 # CNMOOC Downloader Chrome Extension
-A Chrome extension for downloading slides on active CNMOOC page.
+A Chrome extension for downloading files from active CNMOOC page.

 ## Installation